 Dissertation of the Day*

 UVic News recently announced that UVic ranks among the top performers in 10 fields, according to the 2019 Quacquarelli Symonds (QS) World University Rankings by Subject.
 To celebrate, we would like to feature some of the graduate research under each of these disciplines.
-Although this Earth & Ocean Sciences dissertation dates from 2003, its relevance endures:
+Today, we feature a 2002 Education (Curriculum and Instruction) dissertation:

 *UVic’s open access repository, UVicspace, makes worldwide knowledge mobilization possible.
 Through this platform, researchers at any institution have access to dissertations (and theses and graduate projects) published by our graduate students.
 This also makes works available to the interested layperson, who may be engaged in learning more about the research being done at UVic, with no paywall.
 UVic’s graduate students are doing valuable research every day – but sometimes it goes unsung.
 Our goal with this series is to shine a light on our students by featuring excellence, one achievement at a time.